This post may contain affiliate links. Please read our disclosure policy.

 - ¼ cup almond butter

-- 10 stalks of dinosaur kale (or 5 stalks of curly kale) stem removed and torn into pieces
+- 5 stalks curly kale ( stem removed and leaves torn into pieces)

 - Heat the coconut oil in a large pot over medium-high heat.
 Add the onion and cook until transparent, about 3-4 minutes.
-Add the ginger, bell peppers, and garlic and cook until the peppers are soft, about 5 minutes.
+Add the ginger, bell peppers, and garlic and cook until the peppers are soft, about 5 minutes.2 tablespoons coconut oil, 1 medium onion, ½ cup finely minced ginger, 2 red bell peppers, 4 cloves garlic

-- Add the stock or water and season with sea salt until it tastes a little too salty.
-(Once you add the coconut milk it will be seasoned perfectly.)
-Add the beluga lentils to the pot and bring to a boil.
-Reduce the heat, cover the pot, and let it simmer gently until the lentils are soft, about 25 minutes.
+- Add the stock and beluga lentils to the pot and bring it to a boil.
+Reduce the heat, cover the pot, and let it simmer gently until the lentils are soft, about 25 minutes.8 cups stock, 2 cups beluga lentils

 - Add the coconut milk and almond butter the pot and heat through.
-Use your blender or immersion blender to puree half of the soup.
+Use your blender or immersion blender to puree half of the soup.2 14-ounce cans coconut milk, ¼ cup almond butter

-- Add the kale and stir through.
-Serve with a swirl of coconut milk on top, if you'd like.
+- Stir in the kale and then season to taste with salt and pepper.
+Serve with a swirl of coconut milk on top, if you'd like.5 stalks curly kale, Sea salt and pepper